d6rks1lv3rz3r0/DU-Prospector/README.md

 Installation: Copy the contents of the above file, right click a programming board or remote controller -> Paste Lua Configuration from Clipboard!
 Guide: https://cdn.discordapp.com/attachments/761729209454166016/778128660682113024/Guide.png

+Exported Variables:
+- SafeHUDOff: 1 to activate, 0 to decativate Automatic HUD turn off to avoid lag.

 Warning! -  If while having a HUD on, you press TAB or Enter to get the pointer out, and you click ANYWHERE other than the chat window (greyed out areas) it will immediately induce lag.
 Game-wide bug by NQ.

 ## References